Attacotti: Notitia Dignitatum: Roman auxilia palatina

-Saint Jerome: incidental references
+Saint Jerome: Incidental references

 St. Jerome was a Christian apologist whose writings contain two incidental references to the Attacotti.
 His account is particularly noteworthy because he was in Roman Gaul c.
 365–369/70, while the Attacotti were known to be in Britain until 368 and may have entered Roman military service soon after.
 Thus it is credible that Jerome had seen Attacotti soldiers and had heard Roman accounts of the recent fighting in Britain.

 In his Letter LXIX.
 To Oceanus, he is urging a responsible attitude towards marriage, at one point saying that one should not be "like the Scots [i.e., the Irish Scoti] and the Atacotti, and the people of Plato's Republic, to have community of wives and no discrimination of children, nay more, to be aware of any semblance even of matrimony".

 In his treatise Against Jovinianus he describes the dietary habits of several peoples and includes a statement that he had heard that the Attacotti ate human flesh.
 Earlier in the same passage he describes a different people as eating "fat white worms with blackish heads", and others as eating "land-crocodiles" and "green lizards".
 Ancient writers sometimes ascribed exotic habits to far-away peoples in their works.
 Strabo, for example, said in passing that some Sarmatians and Scythians were cannibals, while others ate no meat at all.

-De Situ Britanniae: a spurious reference
+De Situ Britanniae: A spurious reference

 A part of the spurious De Situ Britanniae.

 De Situ Britanniae was a fictitious account of the peoples and places of Roman Britain.
 It was published in 1757, after having been made available in London in 1749.
 Accepted as genuine for more than one hundred years, it was virtually the only source of information for northern Britain (i.e., modern Scotland) for the time period, and some historians eagerly incorporated its spurious information into their own accounts of history.
-The Attacotti were mentioned in De Situ Britanniae, and their homeland was specified as just north of the Firth of Clyde, near southern Loch Lomond, in the region of Dumbartonshire.
+The Attacotti were mentioned in De Situ Britanniae, and their homeland was specified as just north of the Firth of Clyde, near southern Loch Lomond, in the region of Dunbartonshire.

 This information was combined with legitimate historical mentions of the Attacotti to produce inaccurate histories and to make baseless conjectures.
 For example, Edward Gibbon combined De Situ Britanniae with St. Jerome's description of the Attacotti by musing on the possibility that a ‘race of cannibals’ had once dwelt in the neighbourhood of Glasgow.

+Archaeological evidence

+The Greenloaning Stone in the Scottish Stirling Smith Museum and Art Gallery contains an inscription possibly connected to the Attacotti.
+The inscription was originally dismissed as a fake, before being re-dated to the 1st or 2nd century AD and deciphered as V Atiqatti Donati.
+This may refer to the name of a Roman officer who took his name from the Attacotti, suggesting a family connection.